mattzeunert/mattzeunert.github.io/_posts/2016-07-17-understanding-backbone-todomvc-with-from-js.md

 ## Getting started

 At the moment, FromJS lets you do precisely one thing.
-You can select a character from the page HTML and find out where that character came from in either the code or in any data loaded by the app.
+You can select a character from the page HTML and find out where that character came from.
+That can either be code, like a string literal in a JavaScript file, or a data source such as local storage.

 Let's go through some examples.